Geawn/ecommerce-backend/README.md

 # E-commerce Backend System

 ## Overview
+This the 48-hour test given by Geek up in the Product Backend Summer internship 2025

 This is a backend system for an e-commerce platform built with Node.js,Docker, Kafka and PostgreSQL.
 The system includes features for product management, user management, order processing, and email notifications.

 ## Features